AzDocs/AzDocs/Wiki/Azure.md

 - There are one or more shared resourcegroups for shared components
   - For example if you use an application gateway to expose multiple application stacks to the internet, this will be in a shared ResourceGroup (RG) with for example the VNET which is shared between your platforms.
   - Those shared resources are mainly done for cost reductions.
 You dont want to host an Application Gateway for each application because it's simply unnecessary.
 - Any HTTPS service exposed outside of Azure is exposed through an Azure Application Gateway.
-Also services which are being exposed to your on-premises network.
+This is also true for services which are being exposed to your on-premises network.
 The reason is that the Application Gateway has some extra security measures in place which reduces your attack surface.
 This complies with the [Zero trust architecture](#zero-trust-architecture).

 ## Resource naming best practises
 Make sure that when you start using this boilerplate you come up with a good naming convention for your implementation.
 There are a few general rules of thumb which you can follow to get a good naming scheme.